rwbl/domoticz-plugin-hmip-etrv/README.md

 In the **GUI > Setup > Settings**, enable accepting new hardware.
 This is required to add new devices created by the plugin.

-Hint
+_Hint_
 For the development of a Python plugin, take (as a starter) the template from [here](https://github.com/domoticz/domoticz/blob/master/plugins/examples/BaseTemplate.py) .

 ## Datapoints
-To communicate between the CCU and Domoticz vv, the ise_id for a device, channel and datapoint are used (the id solution).
+To communicate between the CCU and Domoticz v.v., the ise_id for a device, channel and datapoint is used (the id solution).
 Another option could be to use the name (i.e. name="HmIP-RF.000A18A9A64DAC:1.SET_POINT_TEMPERATURE") but this requires to obtain the full device state list for every action.
-Tested the name solution, but the communication was rather slow and not the full HTTP response was loaded..
+Tested the name solution, but the communication was rather slow and not the full HTTP response was loaded.
 The id solution is much faster and also more flexible in defining and obtaning information for a device, channel and datapoint.

 ## Device Datapoint ID